floriankimmel/podflow/README.md

 A cli tool to automate everthing related to upload and manage the laufend entdecken podcast.
 A typical automation worklow does the following steps

 * Check if all preconditions are met (command: `check`)
-* Try to detect if addfree version is available and if not provided let user choose which type of add should be used
+* Try to detect if adfree version is available and if not provided let user choose which type of add should be used
 * Generate metadata like title, number and schedule date
   * title: Choose a template and use title of file to determine guest